 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
 In addition, it is included in the Wisconsin Historical Society series list.

 Location.
 42° 35.005′ N, 87° 50.294′ W. Marker is in Kenosha, Wisconsin, in Kenosha County.
 Marker is at the intersection of 56th Street and 24th Avenue, on the left when traveling west on 56th Street.
 Touch for map.
 Marker is in this post office area: Kenosha WI 53140, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Site of the First Free School (approx. 0.7 miles away); Kenosha County Courthouse (approx. 0.8 miles away); First Congregational Church (approx. 0.9 miles away); Civil War Memorial (approx. one mile away); Capt.
 David Leet and S Sgt.
 James Van Bendegom (approx. one mile away); Gilbert M. Simmons Memorial Library (approx. one mile away); St. Matthew’s Church (approx. one mile away); Korean War Memorial (approx. one mile away).
 Touch for a list and map of all markers in Kenosha.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 30, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 842 times since then and 2 times this year.
+It was originally submitted on November 30, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 932 times since then and 49 times this year.
 Photo 1. submitted on November 30, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.